paulereed/paulereed.github.io/research.md

 ### Submitted Papers

-### Works in Progress
+Reed, Paul E. Under revision. *Appalachian Englishes* in *The New Encyclopedia of World Englishes*.
+Blackwell.

-Adams, Charley A., Kimberley A. Crass, Allen A. Montgomery, and Paul E. Reed.
-Under revision.
-Influence of lexical characteristics on the lipreading of words in sentences. *Journal of Speech, Language, and Hearing Research*.
+Baese-Berk, Melissa, and Paul E. Reed.
+Under review.
+Addressing diversity in speech science courses. *Journal of the Acoustical Society of America*.

-Reed, Paul E. In preparation.
-Monophthongization of /ay/ as a local identity marker.
+Blanchette, Frances K., Carrie Jackson, Erin Flannery, and Paul E. Reed.
+Under review.
+Adaptation at the syntax-semantics interface: Evidence from a vernacular construction. *Language and Speech*.

-Reed, Paul E., and Michael Montgomery.
-In preparation.
-Evidence of earlier African-American English in a bi-racial Appalachian enclave community.
+Childs, Becky, and Paul E. Reed.
+Under review.
+The English of the Southern United States.
+In *New History of the English Language*.
+Cambridge University Press.

 ## Recent Presentations and Posters